mave5/AIclub/meetings.md

 We discussed article [Who Said What: Modeling Individual Labelers Improves Classification](https://arxiv.org/pdf/1703.08774.pdf)

 This is a nice article from Hinton's group.
 They argue that expert annotators have different level of reliability.
-As a result, the classical majority voting from multiple experts for creating the ground truth might not be best approach.
+As a result, the classical majority voting from multiple experts for creating the ground truth might not be the best approach.
-Instead, they propose modeling the doctors annotations by adding an extra outout per doctor on top of a classifier.
+Instead, they propose modeling the doctors annotations by adding an extra output per doctor on top of Inception-v3 features.
-At inference time, the outcome of modeled doctors could be averaged equally or using weighted average.
+At inference time, the outcome of modeled doctors could be averaged equally or using learnable weighted average.
-The result show improvement in the performance compare to the classical averaging of doctors.
+The result show improvement in the performance compare to the classical averaging of annotations.

 The summray of slides can be found [here](https://github.com/mravendi/AIclub/blob/master/tutorial/presentations/March312017.pdf).